 “The best way out is always through.”
 This quote by Robert Frost is a fitting affirmation for the situation the world is facing right now.
 We are entering a new season, literally, while the lockdown still exists.
-As all the frontline workers have been protecting us from the outside, many of us are fighting the demons inside of us.
+As all the frontline workers have been protecting us from the outside, many are fighting the demons inside of us, as our mental health in this lockdown becomes the most crucial.

 Whether you are self-isolating or surrounded with your family, this pandemic can trigger your mind and introduce thoughts leading to anxiety and other mental health challenges.